 On September 14, 2018, we entered into the Ono Agreement for the joint development and commercialization of two iPSC-derived CAR T-cell product candidates (Candidate 1 and Candidate 2).
 Pursuant to the terms of the Ono Agreement, we received an upfront, non-refundable and non-creditable payment of \$10.0 million.
-Additionally, we are entitled to receive fees for the conduct of research and development under a joint development plan, which fees were estimated to be \$20.0 million in aggregate.
+Additionally, we are entitled to receive funding for the conduct of research and preclinical development under a joint research plan, which fees were estimated to be \$20.0 million in aggregate.

-In December 2020, we entered into a letter agreement with Ono pursuant to which Ono delivered proprietary antigen binding domains targeting an antigen expressed on certain solid tumors for incorporation into Candidate 2 and paid the Company a milestone fee of \$10.0 million for further research and development of Candidate 2.
-In addition, Ono terminated all further research and development with respect to Candidate 1, and we retained all rights to research, develop and commercialize Candidate 1 throughout the world without any obligation to Ono.
+In December 2020, we entered into a letter agreement with Ono (the Ono Letter Agreement) pursuant to which Ono delivered proprietary antigen binding domains targeting an antigen expressed on certain solid tumors for incorporation into Candidate 2 and paid the Company a milestone fee of \$10.0 million for further research and preclinical development of Candidate 2.
+In addition, Ono terminated all further research and preclinical development with respect to Candidate 1, and we retained all rights to research, develop and commercialize Candidate 1 throughout the world without any obligation to Ono.

 In June 2022, we entered into an amendment with Ono to the Ono Agreement (the 2022 Ono Amendment).
 Pursuant to the 2022 Ono Amendment, the companies agreed to designate an additional antigen expressed on certain solid tumors for research and preclinical development, and Ono agreed to contribute proprietary antigen binding domains targeting such additional solid tumor antigen (Candidate 3).
-In addition, for both Candidate 2 and Candidate 3, the companies expanded the scope of the collaboration to include the research and development of iPSC-derived CAR NK cell product candidates (in addition to iPSC-derived CAR T-cell product candidates) targeting the designated solid tumor antigens.
-Similar to Candidate 2, we granted to Ono, during a specified period of time, a preclinical option to obtain an exclusive license under certain intellectual property rights, subject to payment of an option exercise fee to us by Ono, to develop and commercialize Candidate 3 in all territories of the world, where we retain rights to co-develop and co-commercialize Candidate 3 in the United States and Europe under a joint arrangement with Ono under which we are eligible to share at least 50% of the profits and losses.
-We maintained worldwide rights of manufacture for Candidate 3.
-The preclinical option expires upon the earlier of: (a) September 30, 2024, or (b) the achievement of the pre-defined preclinical milestone under the joint development plan for Candidate 3.
-Subject to payment of an extension fee by Ono, Ono may choose to defer its decision to exercise the preclinical option until no later than June 2026.
-Under the 2022 Ono Amendment, aggregate estimated research and development fees have been increased by approximately \$9.3 million, for a total estimated \$29.3 million in aggregate research and development fees over the course of the joint development plan.
+In addition, for both Candidate 2 and Candidate 3, the companies expanded the scope of the collaboration to include the research and preclinical development of iPSC-derived CAR NK cell product candidates (in addition to iPSC-derived CAR T-cell product candidates) targeting the designated solid tumor antigens.
+Similar to Candidate 2, we granted to Ono, during a specified period of time, a preclinical option (Candidate 3 Development Option) to obtain an exclusive license under certain intellectual property rights, subject to payment of an option exercise fee to us by Ono, to further develop and commercialize Candidate 3 in all territories of the world, where we retain rights to co-develop and co-commercialize Candidate 3 in the United States and Europe under a joint arrangement with Ono pursuant to which we are eligible to share at least 50% of the profits and losses.
+The Candidate 3 Development Option represents an option with no material right.
+Under the 2022 Ono Amendment, aggregate estimated research and preclinical development fees have been increased by approximately \$9.3 million, for a total estimated \$29.3 million in aggregate research and preclinical development fees over the course of the joint research plan.

-In November 2022, One exercised its preclinical option to Candidate 2, and we exercised our preclinical option to co-develop and co-commercialize (CDCC Option) in the United States and Europe under a joint arrangement with Ono.
-As a result, we recognized an option exercise fee of \$12.5 million from Ono during the year ended December 31, 2022.
-We received the option exercise fee payment during the year ended December 31, 2023.
+In November 2022, One exercised its option to obtain a license to develop and commercialize Candidate 2 (the Candidate 2 Development Option), and we exercised our option to co-develop and co-commercialize Candidate 2 in the United States and Europe.
+As a result, we received and recognized an option exercise fee of \$12.5 million from Ono during the year ended December 31, 2022.
+We and Ono are proceeding under a joint development plan for the ongoing development of Candidate 2, and, as such, we have initiated clinical studies for Candidate 2.
+The costs of this joint development plan are accounted for in accordance with ASC 808, and cost sharing payments to us from Ono are recorded as contra-research and development expenses.